ChimeraOS/chimera/README.md

 ### Command line interface
 If you use ChimeraOS or use `steamos-compositor-plus` and have `chimera` installed the required commands apply game tweaks and shortcuts to Steam will run automatically when the Steam session starts.

-Otherwise, you will need to run `chimera --update --tweaks` while Steam is not running because any changes applied while Steam is running will be overwritten by Steam.
+Otherwise, you will need to run `chimera --update` and `chimera --tweaks` while Steam is not running because any changes applied while Steam is running will be overwritten by Steam.

 ## Configuration
 For console platforms, Chimera creates shortcuts in Steam which launch each game with RetroArch.
 The default RetroArch configuration files are located under `/usr/share/chimera/config/`.
 You can override the default configuration by creating corresponding files under `~/.config/chimera/`.